Our Locations

 Considering how melanoma develops, there are two main strategies anyone can use to lower their risk of dealing with advanced forms of skin cancer.

-First, physical protection against the sun is important.
-Though ultraviolet radiation is not the only risk factor for developing skin cancer, as noted above, it is a significant one.
 Anyone spending time outside should wear a broad-spectrum, water-resistant sunscreen with a minimum SPF of 30—even on cloudy days.
 Sunscreen should be applied about 15 minutes before going outside, then reapplied every two hours spent under the sky.
 It should also be reapplied if washed off by sweat or water activities.
 Long sleeves, pants, close-toed shoes, and hats are very effective guards against UV exposure.

 Secondly, yearly skin cancer checks from a dermatologist can help a professional spot possible signs of the disease and get confirmation early for the rapid start of treatment, if necessary.
 Your dermatologist may also photograph certain moles in order to have a visual record for comparison in future visits, to determine if the growth is changing over time.

-More About Mohs for Skin Cancer
+What Does Mohs Surgery for Skin Cancer Involve?

 Western dermatology